isaacnmm/pestpolicy-hugo2XX/content/posts/how-much-does-it-cost-to-paint-kitchen-cabinets/index.md

 layout: post
 ---

 Painting protects primary material from damage and eliminates external agents that weaken the structural strength.
-However, costing [[kitchen](https: //pestpolicy. com/how-to-paint-kitchen-cabinets-without-sanding/) cabinet paintwork](https: //www. amazon. com/dp/B07KXLPCG1/? tag=p-policy-20) may not be easy, especially when wrong data is estimated.
+However, costing [[kitchen](https://pestpolicy.com/how-to-paint-kitchen-cabinets-without-sanding/) cabinet paintwork](https://www.amazon. com/dp/B07KXLPCG1/? tag=p-policy-20) may not be easy, especially when wrong data is estimated.

 *So, how much does it cost to paint kitchen cabinets?
 Well, the painting cost for kitchen cabinets ranges from $700 to $2200.
 However, the cost of repainting, the cost may rise up to $400. * *But the answer varies with the size of the cabinet, location, type of paint to be used, and the quality of finish expected eventually.